-Though we truly root for intellectual freedom at Yellowdig and very rarely see a need to censure or moderate content that is posted, occasionally a student will post off-topic content or content that otherwise tries to "game the system" to earn points.
-On these rare occasions, students will often mark posts as Not Relevant, which will automatically call attention to the board owner.
+Though we champion intellectual freedom at Yellowdig and very rarely see a need to censure or moderate content that is posted, occasionally a student will post off-topic content or content that otherwise tries to "game the system" to earn points.
+On these rare occasions, students can mark posts as Not Relevant, which will automatically notify the board owner.

-Whether students call attention to it or not, for any posted content instructors have the ability to easily revoke points earned by learners.
+Whether students call attention to it or not, for any posted content, instructors can easily revoke points earned by learners.
 However, research on social learning has shown that revoking points can reduce social collaboration and idea sharing, so please use this as a last resort rather than a first response.
 In general, you can promote good content and appropriate point earning by rewarding good posts with Upvotes, Badges, and your own congratulatory Comments, rather than revoking points for material that is lower quality.
-If a board administrator does revoke points, we typically recommend communicating the reason to the learner so that they can understand how to adjust their behavior.
+If a board administrator does revoke points, we typically recommend communicating the reason to the learner so they can adjust their behavior.

 Who can revoke points?

 The board owner and any board administrators can revoke points earned by a board follower (e.g. student) for a particular Pin or Comment.

 Revoke points for any Pin or Comment by clicking on the "revoke" icon that appears below the Pin with the other social function buttons or at the top right of a Comment next to the badge icon.

 Who can see that points were revoked?

 Other than the board owner and administrators, only the student whose points were revoked would be able to see the revoke icon.
 The revoke icon is hidden from all other board followers so that it remains one-to-one feedback (unless the instructor decides to address the issue with the class).